aksrathore/messenger_rest_api/README.md

 http://localhost:8080/messenger_rest_api/restapi/profiles/{profileName}/messages/{messageId}/comments/{commentId}

 NOTE : 	Here AUTHOR can be only those who have profile(having profileName).
 		The sql scripts for creating table is kept at src/resources/sqlscripts in the project folder.
-I have not created table for sake of simplicity.
+I have not created table with the help of a java program for the sake of simplicity.